Taxel/songbook-server/README.md

 ### Backend

--   [ ] download files as .chopro from ultimate-guitar.com
+-   [x] download files as .chopro from ultimate-guitar.com (can't handle tabs yet)
 -   [x] convert .chopro files to .tex files (not all chopro features supported)
 -   [x] convert some ascii tablatures to png (breaks sometimes)
 -   [x] compile .tex files to .pdf optimized for tablet